Skill Sheet: What You Will Learn Here

 - Understand the nitty-gritty of futures

-- Development of India's futures and forwards market over the years
+- How India's futures market developed over the years

 Imagine that Maruti Suzuki has got an order from the government to supply 500 cars in two months.
 The company is planning to start production in two months.
 It calls its supplier, CarSteel Ltd, and asks for a price quote for steel.